grayjay/json-rpc-client/README.md

 [![Build Status](https://travis-ci.org/grayjay/json-rpc-client.svg?branch=master)](https://travis-ci.org/grayjay/json-rpc-client)

-An implementation of the client side of JSON-RPC 2.0.
+Functions for creating a JSON-RPC 2.0 client.
 See http://www.jsonrpc.org/specification.
 This library supports batch requests and notifications, as well as single method calls.
 It also provides a function for creating corresponding